- Product Overview

 - Shipping Details

-Castle Rock Zinfandel, Lodi California; “Kudos to Castle Rock for this O so easy to like, medium bodied Zinfandel whose nicely ripened berry aromas are geared first and foremost to youthful, friendly, varietal fruit.
+Castle Rock Zinfandel, Lodi California–"Kudos to Castle Rock for producing this oh-so-easy-to-like, medium bodied Zinfandel whose nicely ripened berry aromas are geared first and foremost to youthful, friendly, varietal fruit.
 Somewhat round and open on the palate with more than enough acidity to carry its flavors to a zesty finish, it is the perfect red for sauces and meat.”
-Connoisseurs’ Guide one puff – we couldn’t have said it better ourselves.
+Connoisseurs’ Guide; we couldn’t have said it better ourselves.